 As a young physiotherapist she said it was an era where women largely only worked in the health system, and she had a dream to make a difference.

 "To pioneer work in under-developed countries - to make a mark on physiotherapy practice."

-While in New Zealand she moved around, and as she put it, when in places like Balmoral Forest and Ekatahuna what emerged most in her line of work?
+While in New Zealand she moved around and, as she put it, when in places like Balmoral Forest and Eketahuna what emerged most in her line of work?

 "I started to treat the local farmers for back pain."